Samuel Dubois

 PhD Candidate

-Samuel Dubois is a trained geographer, licensed architect (OAQ), and academic researcher originally from Thetford Mines, Canada.
-He holds a B.A. in Geography from McGill University, a B.Sc. in Architecture from Université de Montréal, and a Master of Architecture from Carleton University.
-He is currently a doctoral candidate in the History, Theory and Criticism of Architecture program at MIT, under the supervision of Professor Mark Jarzombek.
-His research interests center on the relationship between the built environment and cultural geography in the nineteenth and twentieth centuries, with a particular focus on historically marginalized groups in a Canadian context.
-Samuel is also the co-editor of the 52nd edition of Thresholds, the annual peer-reviewed journal produced by MIT's Department of Architecture and published by MIT Press.
+Samuel Dubois is a trained geographer, licensed architect (OAQ), and academic researcher born in Thetford Mines, Canada.
+He holds a B.A. in Geography (Honours program) from McGill University, a B.Sc. in Architecture from Université de Montréal, and a Master of Architecture from Carleton University.
+Samuel has several years of experience working in award-winning architectural firms, notably in the Netherlands, Switzerland, and Canada.
+Since 2020, he has been pursuing doctoral studies in the History, Theory, and Criticism of Architecture program at MIT, under the supervision of Professor Mark Jarzombek.
+Samuel's research interests center on the relationship between architecture and cultural identities in the nineteenth and twentieth centuries, particularly within historically marginalized communities in Québec and Canada.